-The VPC is designed to develop and extend flexible pathways for young people, whose previous schooling experience may have been disrupted for a variety of reasons, including students with additional needs, students who have missed significant periods of learning and vulnerable students at risk of disengaging from their education.

-Students will gain the skills, knowledge, values and capabilities to make informed choices about possible pathways including: a senior secondary qualification, entry level vocational education and training (VET) course or employment.
+The ACE VPC program is designed to develop and extend pathways for young people, whose previous schooling experience may have been disrupted for a variety of reasons, including students with additional needs, students who have missed significant periods of learning and vulnerable students at risk of disengaging from their education.
+While the VPC is not a senior secondary qualification, it is a pathway to the VCE Vocational Major, entry level Vocational Education and Training (VET) or employment.
+There is no maximum time limit for completion of units.
+Students may start the certificate in Year 10 (if they need additional time to complete the course), Year 11 or Year 12.